marvolado/mks-social-dash/README.md

 4. For the porpose of this challenge I decided to skip using css pre-processors because with the use of css3 built-in variables is good enough.

-5. Icons where converted to an icon-font to make it easier to use and update.
+5. Icons where converted at https://fontello.com/ to an icon-font to make it easier to use and update.
+Json config file is located at '/src/css/fonts/source'.
+Make use of this file for future updates.

 ## Responsive approach